-Class: Monday 6:15-8:45 PM Social Sciences 136 Jan 11 (Wed; counts as Monday) - April 26
+Class: Monday-Wednesday 1:25 - 2:40 PM Social Sciences 113 Jan 8 - April 22

 - 1. Course description.
 This course will analyze issues of spatial economics, including why cities are formed, patterns of residential and business location, models of housing market segregation, business location, and urban population "explosions" in developing countries.
 The course begins with an overview of the monocentric city model, explaining patterns of population density, commuting, and housing values.
 This course will emphasize real estate and financial aspects of the housing market.
 A second major theme of this course will be the economy of Durham, and the underlying residential and commercial patterns.
-Becker's current research interests center on the economics of trailer parks and real estate and suburbanization in transition economies, so you'll learn more about those topics than in a conventional course.
+My current research interests center on the economics of trailer parks and real estate and suburbanization in transition economies, so you'll learn more about those topics than in a conventional course.
 And you'll get an intro to spatial modeling and likely become acquainted with ArcGIS. - 2.
 Prerequisites: Econ 201.
 Introductory econometrics (Econ 208) will be extremely useful.
 Working knowledge of differential and integral calculus, econometrics, and Excel is necessary.
 Working knowledge of statistical analysis software and programming (e.g. Stata, R, Python) is useful but not required. - 3.
 Text: There is one required text.
 Voluminous class notes will be posted on Sakai.
 These are intended to be supplemental, and are neither a perfect substitute for class nor the readings. - John F. McDonald and Daniel P. McMillen.
 2010.
 Urban Economics & Real Estate.
 Ed.
 2. Malden, MA: Blackwell. (required)